Meandmybadself/eye-v2/README.md

 ## Introduction
 This is version two of the creepy eyeball – https://meandmybadself.com/projects/eye

-This version adds the ability to control the eye with a mobile control UI.
+This version adds the ability to control the eye (or multiple eyes) with a mobile control UI.

 ## Usage
 * `pnpm i` / `npm i` to install dependencies